chaseruskin/legoHDL/ROADMAP.md

 - [ ] ? #5-1. if an already existing market's .mrkt file gets changed, then move to temp dir and have its folder renamed on next legohdl call.
 Have all blocks that referenced the old market to now reference the correct market in their block.lock?

-- [ ] if a user explicitly defines an architecture to use for an instance, only read that architecture?
+- [ ] #3 if a user explicitly defines an architecture to use for an instance, only read that architecture, (vhdl parsing) : mux_2x1(rtl)

 - [ ] 'update' command idea; (have -all flag to update all installs, otherwise update by block name?)